All Products

 Mount using the subpath method

-Creates a subdirectory-type PV.
-Each PV corresponds to one subdirectory of a NAS file system.
+Creates a subdirectory-type PV, where each PV corresponds to a unique subdirectory within the same NAS file system.

-• Multiple pods mount the same subdirectory of a NAS file system.
+• Multiple pods mounting the same subdirectory of a NAS file system.

-• Multiple pods mount different subdirectories of the same NAS file system.
+• Multiple pods mounting different subdirectories of the same NAS file system.

 Mount using the sharepath method

-Multiple pods across different namespaces mount the same NAS subdirectory.
+Multiple pods across different namespaces need to mount the same NAS subdirectory.

 Mount using the filesystem method (Not recommended)

-Automatically creates a NAS file system.
-Each PV corresponds to one NAS file system.
+Automatically creates a NAS file system for each PV.
+One PV corresponds to an entire NAS file system.

 Mount using the subpath method